google/WebFundamentals/src/content/en/fundamentals/media/mobile-web-video-playback.md

 the video element only on iOS.

 Note: I'm going to use a [tiny shim] for the Fullscreen API in code snippets below that will take care of prefixes as the API is not unprefixed yet at that time.
+You may want to use [screenfull.js] wrapper as well.

 <pre class="prettyprint lang-html">
 &lt;div id="videoContainer">